port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/PagerDuty/create-pagerduty-incident.md

       extra_details:
         description: Extra details about the incident to create
         required: false
-      service:
-        description: The service id to correlate the incident to
-        required:
       urgency:
         description: The urgency of the incident
         required: false